AdobeXD/xd-to-flutter-plugin/README.md

 ## Assets Export
 Color & character style assets (ie. from the XD Assets panel) are optionally exported as a class of static properties which can be used in your application.
 Only assets that have been given a name are included.

 Currently these assets are not used in the exported widgets due to limitations in how Adobe XD implements assets.
 Current assets simply associate a name with a value, which means that any use of that value in the design file gets associated with the the name, often incorrectly.

 ## Images
 An `Image Export Name` must be provided to export an image.
+If you provide the same name for different images, they will be assumed to be identical.

-The plugin currently can not identify identical images or determine when they have been changed.
-As such, it relies on the user to export images when appropriate, and to enter matching image names for identical images.
+To speed up export, the plugin currently relies on the user to export images when appropriate.

-For images that were dragged into XD from the file system, the plugin can extract a file name, and use that to match images.
-The plugin will automatically sync names between these images.

 ## Resolution Aware Images